 Treatment methods may consist of:

-, Physiotherapy and Exercise physiology.
-We would love to be a part of your journey to provide you with pain relief and allow you to get back to the activities you love.
+FAI can be treated with Myotherapy and Physiotherapy We would love to be a part of your journey to provide you with pain relief and allow you to get back to the activities you love.
 Call 03 9894 2463 and book a hip assessment with one of our team!